koto-dev/wiki.old/logo-Guidelines.md

 Examples for use allowed:
 - To produce and sell coasters with the logo data
-- To produce stickers with the logo and put them on your shop front
+- To create stickers with the logo and put them on your shop front
 - To modify the logo data and put it on your blog
 - To make a pull request to our Github repository with modified logo embedded into a code